-We note that the council have said nothing as to whether this work will lead to changes in licensing policy that might further increase activity late at night.
+We note that the council have said nothing as to whether the introduction of a night time strategy will lead to changes in licensing policy that might further increase activity late at night.
 Indeed very little in the council's documents on WAD explain what policy levers might be engaged as a result of any new night time economy plan.
 At the WASF meeting on 31 January 2024 licensing officers were asked if the possible outcome might be later core hours and that was not ruled out.